Jack K. Beckett

-I represent individuals, families, institutional trustees, and non-profit entities in a wide array of estate planning and fiduciary litigation matters.
+Jack represents individuals, family businesses, institutional trustees, and non-profit entities in a wide array of estate planning, administration, and fiduciary litigation matters.

-I have experience preparing trusts, wills, pre-marital agreements, and other estate planning documents for a range of clients, from high net worth individuals to those with modest estates.
-This includes extensive experience planning for individuals with special needs, including the preparation of first and third party special needs trusts, and I regularly advise clients on how to preserve eligibility for public benefits such as Medical Assistance and Supplemental Security Income.
-I also assist clients with business succession planning and have experience preparing and implementing operating agreements and buy-sell agreements.
+Jack has experience preparing trusts, wills, pre-marital agreements, and other estate planning documents for a range of clients, from high net worth individuals to those with modest estates.
+He assists clients with business succession planning and have experience preparing and implementing partnership agreements, operating agreements and buy-sell agreements.
+He also has significant experience in planning for individuals with special needs.

 Wittenberg University, 2008